AdobeDocs/experience-manager-cloud-service.nl-NL/help/assets/dynamic-media/interactive-videos.md

 <!--

 There was a link here that showed the video frame of an interactive video and when the reader selected the frame the video would play https://experienceleague.adobe.com/tools/dynamic-media-demo/shoppable-video/AXIS/index.html.
-This now needs to call a new interactive video
+This now must call a new interactive video

 -->